 Approval

-17. This policy was approved by Volleyball BC and its Board of Directors on November 26, 2020 and subsequently approved in a revised form on March 8, 2023.
+16. This policy was approved by Volleyball BC and its Board of Directors on November 26, 2020 and subsequently approved in a revised form on March 8, 2023 and subsequently approved in a revised form on January 22, 2025.